pengfei99/duckDBPlayGround/README.md

 - runs on single machine(single process per db), not a distributed system.
 As a result, no horizontal scalability
 - meant for single player experience, not design for team collaboration(e.g. share tables/views)
 - not design for storing transactions.
-- If we have concurrent connections on the same duckDB, these connections must be `read-only`.
+- If we have concurrent connections on the same DB file, these connections must be `read-only`.
--

 ## How to download